pinecone-io/pinecone-webinars/README.md

 ## Notebooks Usage
 ### Step 1
-Run the main ```pinecone101.ipynb``` notebook to get and embedd the demo_doctor_notes.jsonl, UPSERT data and execute a vector search query:
+Run the ```pinecone101.ipynb``` notebook to get and embedd the demo_doctor_notes.jsonl, UPSERT data and execute a vector search query:

 ## Contact
 For questions or support, please contact Rick Jacobs at rick.jacobs@example.com.